Probate Q&A Series How do I settle creditor claims and distribute assets in a North Carolina intestate estate?

 The personal representative must give formal notice to creditors to allow them to file claims against the estate:

-• Publish a notice in a local newspaper once a week for three consecutive weeks (G.S.
-28A-13-3).
+• Publish a notice in a local newspaper once a week for four consecutive weeks (G.S.
+28A-14-1).

 Deadlines to file claims:

-• Creditors who receive mailed notice must file within three months after the date on the notice.
+• Creditors who receive mailed notice must file within the later of three months after the first publication date or 30 days after the mailing or delivery of the notice.

 • Creditors at large (unknown creditors) must file within three months after the first publication date.

-Claims that arrive after these deadlines become barred unless the representative had actual notice of the claim before the deadline or voluntarily paid the claim.
-The representative must review each claim and, if valid, pay it from estate funds in the proper order of priority.
+Claims that arrive after these deadlines become barred unless otherwise excepted by law.
+The personal representative must review each claim and, if valid, pay it from estate funds in the proper order of priority.

 2. Paying Debts, Expenses, and Allowances